How to Fire Your Dev Shop (Safely)

 The 2026 Problem: Vibe Coding #

 Last quarter a founder came to us after six months with what they later learned was a “vibe coding” shop.
-The agency had used AI to generate about 90% of the codebase.
-The MVP shipped on time.
-The founder was ecstatic.
-The app loaded.
-The demo looked polished.
+The agency had used AI to generate about 90% of the codebase, and the MVP shipped on time.
+The founder was ecstatic - the app loaded, the demo looked polished.

 Then real users showed up.